learning-unlimited/ESP-Website/docs/admin/program_modules.rst

 * Student module control field 'Force show required modules': Check the box to show the student all required modules (e.g. profile editor, lunch/sibling information, etc.) before allowing them to proceed to the main registration page.
 If unchecked, the student can complete registration steps in any order but must finish all required steps before confirming their registration.
 * Student module control fields 'Confirm button text,' 'Cancel button text,' and 'View button text': You may enter text here to customize the labels shown on these buttons at the bottom of the main registration page.
 * Student module control field 'Cancel button dereg': If you check this box, students will be removed from all classes they registered for when they click the 'Cancel registration' button.
-* Student module control field 'Send confirmation': If checked, students will receive e-mail when they click the 'Confirm registration' button.
-You need to create an e-mail receipt as described here: [[Add a registration receipt]]
+* Student module control field 'Send confirmation': If checked, students will receive email when they click the 'Confirm registration' button.
+You need to create an email receipt as described here: [[Add a registration receipt]]
 * Tag 'allowed_student_types': Controls which types of user accounts may access student registration.
 By default, student and administrator accounts have access.

 Two-phase Student Registration (StudentRegTwoPhase)